wp-statistics/wp-statistics/readme.txt

 == Description ==
 A perfect plugin for your WordPress visitor statistics.

-Track Visitor and visit statistics to your blog for today and keep up to a year of history!
+Track visitor and visits to your blog for today or up to a year of history!

 Now includes tracking of individual page hits!

-On screen statistics report a graphs are easily viewed through the admin interface.
+On screen statistics presented as graphs are easily viewed through the admin interface.

 This product includes GeoLite2 data created by MaxMind, available from http://www.maxmind.com.